openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/keystone_integrate_identity_backend_ldap.rst

 .. important::

-   For OpenStack Identity Service to access LDAP servers, you must define the destination LDAP server in the ``keystone.conf`` file.
+   For OpenStack Identity service to access LDAP servers, you must define the destination LDAP server in the ``keystone.conf`` file.
-   For more information, see ?.
+   For more information, see Integrate Identity with LDAP.

 ..
 TODO (DC) Add link to keystone_integrate_identity_with_ldap.rst